People come up with all kinds of health advice.

 Are health writers desperate for content ideas?

-The idea behind this suggestion is that the bed is soft, relatively big, and perfect for treating as some kind of mat on which you can perform various yogalike moves on it.
+The idea behind this suggestion is that the bed is soft, relatively big, and perfect for treating as some kind of mat on which you can perform various yogalike moves.

 Use it as a mat to do situps.
-Contort your body in all kinds of different positions while you’re laying on it.
+Contort your body in all kinds of different positions while you’re lying on it.

 Further arguments for exercising on a bed would include that it’s convenient.
 No need to buy a special mat and go through the trouble of rolling it out.
 No need to bother putting it away.
 You stay away from the dirty old, possibly coronavirus-covered floor if you exercise on a bed.